Tibor Navracsics

-Tibor Navracsics (born 13 June 1966) is a Hungarian lawyer and politician, who served as Minister of Foreign Affairs and Trade from June to September 2014.
+Tibor Navracsics (born 13 June 1966) is a Hungarian politician who served as Minister of Foreign Affairs and Trade from June to September 2014.
 He previously served as Minister of Administration and Justice between 2010 and 2014.
 He is a member of the Christian Democratic People's Party and was the European Commissioner for Education, Culture, Youth and Sport in the Juncker Commission.
-Since 2022, he has been the Minister of Regional Development of Hungary.
+Between 2022 and 2026, he has been the Minister of Regional Development of Hungary.

+Career

+Navracsics was elected in Veszprém County 1st constituency in 2018 and 2022.

 Education

 Navracsics holds a degree in law (Eötvös Loránd University 1990) and a higher degree as judge (1992).
 He also received a PhD in political science at the Faculty of Law of the Eötvös Loránd University in 1999.